About You Now

 "About You Now" is a song by British girl group Sugababes from their fifth studio album, Change (2007).
 Written and produced by Dr. Luke along with Cathy Dennis and Steven Wolf, it was released on 24 September 2007 by Island Records as the lead single from the album, the first to feature Amelle Berrabah on all tracks.
 An uptempo pop track that combines heavy elements of pop rock and dance-pop, it infuses light electronic sounds.
 Lyrically, "About You Now" finds the protagonist thinking deeply over her relationship with her love interest from whom she parted.

 The song was generally well received by music critics, who complimented its genre mixing production as well as its US pop influence.
 The song has been described as a "pop-electro-rock masterpiece" and the best Sugababes single in years.
 Upon its release, "About You Now" became the group's sixth UK number one hit and highest-charting single since 2005's "Push the Button".
 It remained atop the UK Singles Chart for four weeks.
 It also reached the top of the charts in Hungary, as well as the top ten in Austria, Belgium, Germany, Ireland, Norway, and Spain.
-It is Sugababes' highest-selling single to date, having sold more than 500,000 copies.
+It is Sugababes' highest-selling single to date, having sold more than 1 million units in the UK alone.

 "About You Now" was nominated for a 2008 BRIT Award for Best British Single.
 In the 2009 edition of Guinness World Records, "About You Now" was listed as the "first track by a British pop act to top the singles chart solely on downloads".
 The song was also named as the "biggest chart mover to the number one position in the UK".
 In December 2009, it was revealed by BBC that "About You Now" was the UK's fifth most-played song of the decade (2000–09).
 An acoustic version of the song appears as a bonus track on the group's sixth studio album Catfights and Spotlights (2008).

 Background

 "About You Now" was written by Lukasz Gottwald and Cathy Dennis, while production was helmed by the former under his pseudonym Dr. Luke with additional production from Steven Wolf.
+Keisha Buchanan from the group, described Luke as being 'rigid' with the song's American sound and that she had to "fight" for her ad-libs.
 Recorded at the Sarm West Studios in London, it was mixed by Kurt Read with further assistance from Aniela Gottwald.
 Bass, drums, and programming were handled by Luke, while guitars were led by Tina Kennedy and Luke.
 Additional keyboard contribution came from Eric Kupper.
 "About You Now" was described by PopJustice as a "proper pop song".